PennLINC/qsirecon/docs/preprocessing.rst

 by session label).
 For two images, the additional cost of estimating an unbiased template is trivial and is the default behavior, but, for greater than two images, the cost can be a slowdown of an order of magnitude.
-Therefore, in the case of three or more images, ``qsiprep`` constructs templates aligned to the first image, unless passed the ``--longitudinal`` flag, which forces the estimation of an unbiased template.
+Therefore, in the case of three or more images, ``qsirecon`` constructs templates aligned to the first image, unless passed the ``--longitudinal`` flag, which forces the estimation of an unbiased template.